temirov/ctx/README.md

 Set `"documentation": true` when calling the `content` command to include documented symbols for Go, JavaScript, and Python files in the JSON response.
+MCP endpoints always emit JSON; requests for other formats are rejected with `400 Bad Request`.

 Press `Ctrl+C` (or send `SIGTERM`) in the terminal that launched `ctx --mcp` to shut the server down.
 The process waits up to five seconds for in-flight